dlubawy/mysite/README.md

 ##Usage
 Use `git clone https://github.com/dlubawy/mysite.git` to clone the repo.
 Then `cd mysite`.
-Use `pip -r requirements.txt` to install dependencies.
+Use `pip install -r requirements.txt` to install dependencies.
 Change whatever you want and setup your environment with `export FLASK_APP=mysite.py`.
 Finally run the app `flask run`.